intmus/inttheory22-23/_01-pitches-clefs/a1-pitchesclefs.md

 - the treble and alto clefs are in unison
 - the tenor and bass clefs are in unison
 - the treble/alto clefs are separated from the the tenor/bass clefs by one octave
-- middle C rests on the first ledgeer line below the treble clef staff
+- middle C rests on the first ledger line below the treble clef staff

 Knowing this, use these examples to find:
 - the order of pitch names for each clef's lines and spaces.